Kim Il Sung: Korean War

 On 25 October 1950, after sending various warnings of their intent to intervene if UN forces did not halt their advance, Chinese troops in the thousands crossed the Yalu River and entered the war as allies of the KPA.
 There were nevertheless tensions between Kim and the Chinese government.
 Kim had been warned of the likelihood of an amphibious landing at Incheon, which was ignored.
 There was also a sense that the North Koreans had paid little in war compared to the Chinese who had fought for their country for decades against foes with better technology.
 The UN troops were forced to withdraw and Chinese troops retook Pyongyang in December and Seoul in January 1951.
 In March, UN forces began a new offensive, retaking Seoul and advanced north once again halting at a point just north of the 38th Parallel.
-After a series of offensives and counter-offensives by both sides, followed by a grueling period of largely static trench warfare that lasted from the summer of 1951 to July 1953, the front was stabilized along what eventually became the permanent "Armistice Line" of 27 July 1953.
+After a series of offensives and counter-offensives by both sides, followed by a grueling period of largely static trench warfare that lasted from the summer of 1951 to July 1953, the front was stabilized along what eventually became the permanent Military Demarcation Line of 27 July 1953.
 Over 2.5 million people died during the Korean War.

 Chinese and Russian documents from that time reveal that Kim became increasingly desperate to establish a truce, since the likelihood that further fighting would successfully unify Korea under his rule became more remote with the UN and US presence.
 Kim also resented the Chinese taking over the majority of the fighting in his country, with Chinese forces stationed at the center of the front line, and the Korean People's Army being mostly restricted to the coastal flanks of the front.